mmomtchev/Forez/README.md

 It shall be noted that all three sources say that Ascalon was fortified the same way that Richard of England had previously built it.
 The slight disrepancy can certainly be considered to be a classical problem of who did the most work, as the crusades were often a competition for glory between their participants.

 In all cases, there are no direct mentions of Guy of Forez as being present during the construction work in Ascalon - even if it is probable.
-Thus, it is very difficult to date the depart of Guy IV from the Holy Land - everything that is certain is that it happened after Thibault IV and most French knights had left, that Thibault IV departed in 1240 but before October 8 1240 and that at least some French knights were still present in October 8 1240.
+Thus, it is very difficult to date the depart of Guy IV from the Holy Land - everything that is certain is that it happened after Thibault IV and most French knights had left, that Thibault IV departed in 1240.
+He departed after June 16 1240, since this when Ayyub's forces entered Cairo which resulted the truce between him and Thibault ([1], page 173).
+He departed before October 8 1240, since this is when Richard of Cornwall arrived.
+And finally, we know that at least some French knights were still present in October 8 1240.

 The last crusaders to leave from Ascalon - and the Holy Land - were Duke Hugues IV of Burgundy and Earl Richard of Cornwall - and this happened May 3 1241 ([3], Rothelin, chapter 36, 1240).